Mahamat Déby

 In 2024, after a constitutional referendum, Déby announced his candidacy for the presidential elections held on 6 May, with his biggest challenger being his prime minister, Succès Masra, whom Déby appointed prime minister on 1 January after Masra returned to the country before the referendum.
 Déby won with 61% of the vote, though the results were disputed by Masra and other opposition leaders.
-Masra eventually resigned as prime minister and Déby was subsequently sworn in as president on 23 May, officially extending his family's 34 year rule over the country, which began with Déby's father taking power in the 1990 coup.
+Masra eventually resigned as prime minister and Déby was subsequently sworn in as president on 23 May, officially extending his family's 34-year rule over the country, which began with Déby's father taking power in the 1990 coup.

+Several international media sources and human rights organisations have described Mahamat Déby as an authoritarian leader who has continued the system of rule established by his father.
+Human Rights Watch stated that, like his father, Mahamat Déby rules Chad with an iron fist, citing killings, arbitrary arrests, torture and the suppression of dissent following the 2021 military takeover.
+Analysts have characterised the post-2021 period as the continuation of an autocratic system, marked by violent repression of protests (including the deadly crackdown of 20 October 2022), restrictions on the opposition, control of electoral institutions, and the disputed 2024 presidential election that extended the family’s multi-decade hold on power.

 Early and personal life

-Mahamat Déby was born in 1984, the son of Idriss Déby, who was then commander-in-chief of the Chadian Ground Forces, and a Gourane mother.
+Mahamat Déby was born on 4 April 1984, the son of Idriss Déby, who was then commander-in-chief of the Chadian Ground Forces, and a Gourane mother.

 Mahamat Déby is polygamous and has three wives.
 His first wife is an ethnic Zaghawa woman.
 In 2010, Déby married his second wife, a Central African woman and the daughter of Abakar Sabone—a former Central African Republic government minister, advisor to Michel Djotodia, and leader of the Movement of Central African Liberators for Justice rebel group.
 It is believed that Déby and his second wife have five children.

 Mahamat Déby's third wife, Dahabaya Oumar Souni, is a journalist and media advisor who is considered the First Lady of Chad.
 Souni worked closely with her late father-in-law, President Idriss Déby, and was promoted to director of public relations for the office of the presidency from December 2019 until his death.
 In May 2021, Dahabaya Oumar Souni was appointed as media advisor to the presidency of the Transitional Military Council and now works alongside her husband, President Mahamat Déby, as a member of his group of technical advisors.